shreyasm-dev/LDC/outline.md

 Minor addenda that we may cover briefly if at all:

+- Macros and decorators
 - Name mangling
 - Package management
+- Parser/lexer tooling (e.g. ANTLR)
-- Development tooling (e.g. via tree-sitter)
+- Development tooling (e.g. tree-sitter)
 - Reflection